dotnet/designs/proposed/sdk-analysis-level.md

 ### Non-Goals

+* Users keep using `SdkAnalysisLevel` indefinitely
+* Microsoft-authored tools delivered outside the SDK adhere to `SdkAnalysisLevel`
+* Non-Microsoft authored tools adhere to `SdkAnalysisLevel`

 <!--
 Provide a bullet point list of aspects that your feature does not need to do.
 The goal of this section is to cover problems that people might think you're